Make your own laundry detergent to save money and be nicer to the earth. There are several advantages to producing your own detergent.

 To clean your clothes, these DIY remedies work just as well as conventional detergent.
-The ingredients we’ve picked are excellent cleaning agents, so we’re confident you’ll like these homemade laundry detergent recipes!
+The ingredients I’ve picked are excellent cleaning agents, so I am confident you’ll like these homemade laundry detergent recipes!

 This post may contain affiliate links.
 Full disclosure here.